A Local’s 3-day Lisbon Itinerary

 Wake up early so you can get to Sintra as soon as possible.
 Car circulation in the historic center is restricted, and parking is limited.
 Going early in the morning increases the chances of finding a good parking spot.

-And because you've left early enough, start your tour at Casa Piriquita by tasting a delicious Travesseiro de Sintra, a puff pastry cake filled with egg and almond cream.
+Because you'll have left early enough (you can do it!), start your tour at Casa Piriquita, a lovely little cafe where you can try the delicious Travesseiro de Sintra, a local puff pastry cake filled with egg and almond cream.
 I'm not a big fan of almonds, but whenever I go to Sintra, even I still can't resist having one!

 Palácio da Pena